tomsWebConsulting/twcsl/v7.1/Customer Account Panel Change/README.md

 * **2023-05-06**

-  * fix for code not running is some circumtances
+  * fix for code not running is some circumstances
   * bumped version to 0.2.2

 * **2023-04-27**